AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-31-Blue-Team-VS-Red-Team.md

 ## Why It Matters
 From the Red Team's side, the goal isn't just finding vulnerabilities — it's helping the organization understand its actual exposure to realistic attack scenarios, often modeled directly on MITRE ATT&CK (day 21) techniques used by real threat actors.

+From the Blue Team's side, having a Red Team continuously test your defenses is far more valuable than theoretical security reviews — it proves whether your detection and response capabilities actually work against real techniques, not just whether you have the right tools installed.